nats-io/jetstream-leaf-nodes-demo/README.md

 ╰────────┴─────────┴───────────┴──────────┴───────┴──────┴─────────┴───────────────────────────────╯
 ```

-Now lets create the importing stream inside the hub and the hub account.
+Now let's create the importing stream inside the hub and the hub account.
 I'm importing from a different account with the prefix `$JS.leafacc.spoke-1.API`.
 The delivery prefix is `deliver.leafacc.spoke-1.hubacc.hub.aggregate`.
 For `spoke-2` the corresponding prefix and deliver prefix are picked.